 Will I get a stamp on my loyalty card for bringing my own cup?

 Yes, we will stamp loyalty cards once per hot drink purchased.

 How will you ensure the loan cups are clean?

-The loan cups will be treated as per our other crockery, so once returned will be put through the dishwasher and then be ready for another use.
+The loan cups are treated as per our other crockery, so once returned it is put through the dishwasher and then ready for another use.